 A bad hire, especially for a sales position, can be a serious setback for an organization.
 It’s the talent on your sales team that will determine whether you hit aggressive targets and achieve future goals.
 And finding top performers is the difference between your organization’s victory or failure in today’s competitive market.

-In addition to compensation packages, we also asked sales managers in our 2019 State of Media Sales Report how they went about finding salespeople and did they conduct a talent assessment to help them make a quality and informed decision about who they hired.
+In addition to compensation packages, we also asked sales managers in our 2019 Media Sales Report how they went about finding salespeople and did they conduct a talent assessment to help them make a quality and informed decision about who they hired.

 What we found is that just over 4 out of 5 (88%) of sales managers do use a talent assessment to help make their hiring decisions, and 82% of them feel that their talent assessment is accurate or very accurate at predicting future success.